simoninireland/sensor-placement/README.rst

 - The `Centre for Environmental Data Analysis <https://data.ceda.ac.uk>`_

-Once you have created usernames and passwords for these sites, copy the file ./credentials.example to ./credentials, and edit it to insert your credentials in the appropriate places.
+Once you have created usernames and passwords for these sites, copy the file ``./credentials.example`` to ``./credentials``, and edit it to insert your values in the appropriate places.
 Note that this is a shell script, not Python code.
 Also be careful to put the usernames and passwords within single quotes to avoid problems with special characters.

-Don't commit ./credentials to version control! -- it's a breach of the licensing terms to share your credentials with others.
+Don't commit ``./credentials`` to version control! -- it's a breach of the licensing terms (as well as bad practice) to share your passwords with others.

 You can now download the datasets by running: